IdanKanat/FinalProject--DL-Speech-Decoding/README.md

 this further, extending it to more phonemes and more patients.
 Ultimately, this project could pave the way for brain-computer interfaces (BCIs) that will restore speech communication in completely paralyzed patients.

+The full implementation details can be found in the [Final Report (PDF)]() and in the [Executive Summary (PDF)](), in the repo.

+Due to patient's privacy, the project's data & code could not be revealed here.